 AI-driven services are changing the sources of competitive advantages.
 Customer segmentation and service personalisation, risk management and fraud detection are key areas where machine learning can help develop strong competitive advantages.

 To provide the same degree of personalized insights that tech companies do, banks need to get serious about adopting machine learning.
 A very high level of personalisation cannot be achieved with traditional methods of segmentation.

-Machine learning for customers segmentation
+Machine learning for personalization

 Traditional banks operating models are not adapted to an era of rapidly shifting consumer behaviours and the ever growing importance of mobile platforms as a primary channel of interaction.

 Technology-savvy and self-directed customers are not only visiting branches less often, but they also want greater control over their financial services and the capacity to manage their money at any time.

 Reshaping business operations to move from a product-centric model to a customer-centric model is required to build greater loyalty, reduce churn, increase cross-selling and attract new digital-centric customers.

 Customer-centric models however require a deep understanding of customer needs and the capacity to design products tailored to the specific needs of highly targeted segments.

 Machine learning based predictive models and unsurpervised learning can help product managers identify patterns and consumer behaviors to design offers tailored to customer needs, interests and habits.